Pedestrian Facilities in Public ROW

 Everett, WA 98201

 The City of Everett is required by the ADA to establish a grievance procedure.This procedure may be used to file a complaint alleging discrimination on the basis of disability in the provision of the programs, services, or activities by the City of Everett Public Works related to pedestrian facilities in the public right-of-way.
+The grievance form is available in the Draft ADA Transition Plan.

 Prior to filing a grievance, please contact Public Works to seek an equitable and timely resolution to your complaints.